 - This video was created with ArcGIS Pro 2.9.

-The ability to view maps in 3D is part of ArcGIS Pro.
-Any 2D map can be converted to a 3D scene for visualization or 3D analysis.
-In this tutorial, you'll convert a 2D map to a 3D scene and work with its 3D viewing properties
+In this tutorial, you'll convert a 2D map to a 3D scene and work with its 3D viewing properties.

 Open the project

-Your study area will be the Kelburn suburb of Wellington, New Zealand.
+Your study area is the Kelburn suburb of Wellington, New Zealand.
 The starting map will be familiar to you if you completed the Import an ArcMap document tutorial.

 - Start ArcGIS Pro and sign in if necessary.

-- At the top of the dialog box, in the Search box, type Convert a map to a scene tutorial and press Enter.
+- At the top of the dialog box, in the Search box, type Convert a map to a scene and press the Enter key.

 - In the list of search results, click Convert a map to a scene to select the project package.